Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 Former Democratic presidential candidate Hillary Clinton urged lawmakers to take action.

-“Every day that we fail to act on gun violence, we are failing our children,” Clinton said on Twitter.
+“Every day that we fail to act on gun violence, we are failing our children,” Clinton said.